greater-clare/brainy/README.md

 # How to Use Chatbot

+## Creating the Environment

+Navigate to this repo's directory and use the shell command `conda env create -f env-chatbot_env.yaml` to create the environment.
+Next, use `$ ca chatbot_env` to activate the environment in the current shell window Next, use `$ pip install pip install chatterbot==1.0.4 pytz` to install chatterbot and all of its dependencies to the environment

 ## Running Chatbot

 To run the chatbot, navigate to the directory of the `chatbot.py` file, and use the shell command `$ python chatbot.py`